coder-selvarajan/vai_raja_vai/README.md

 # Vai Raja Vai (வை ராஜா வை)

-A simple money splitter app for card game played among friends.
-It takes entries like who won and who pays what etc.. for each round and calculates the money split-up at the end of the game.
+A simple money splitter app for card games played among friends.
+It takes entries like who won, who pays what, etc.. from each round, and calculates the split-up.
+Finally it generates gain/loss and who-pays-whom reports for the players.

-It's an ad free app.
-It does n't require internet connectivity or access to any of the information from the user's phone.
+It is an ad free app requires no internet connectivity and it does n't need access to any of the information from the user's phone.

 - Technologies used: Flutter & Isar Local DB
 - Developer Website: https://selvarajan.in